2023年9月13日

 The exception of expected and documented side-effects does not appear in the UK legislation.
 These must therefore be reported in GB where they might not be in the EU.

-Preventive and corrective actions: manufacturers should of course note the potentially broader definition of "corrective action", and that the notification is to the UKRP or approved body (if either exist) and the MHRA.
+Preventive and corrective actions: manufacturers should of course note the potentially broader definition of "preventive action", and that the notification is to the UKRP or approved body (if either exist) and the MHRA.
 The provisions are otherwise in parallel with the EU regulations.
+The WTO noted the additional reporting requirement as being divergence from EU, but the MHRA consider this as a means to update their Approved Body (if of course they have one).

 Post-market surveillance report (PMSR): the requirements are the same as EU regulations, save that:

-Field safety corrective actions and field safety notices: the requirements are mostly the same as for the EU, save that the manufacturer must publish the field safety notice on the manufacturer's website and take all reasonable steps to ensure the field safety notice is sent to all known device users, rather than entering it onto a centralised system.
+Field safety corrective actions and field safety notices: the requirements are mostly the same as for the EU, save that in the original version of the legislation, the manufacturer was to publish the field safety notice on the manufacturer's website and take all reasonable steps to ensure the field safety notice is sent to all known device users.
+The GB regulations require the manufacturer to take all reasonable steps to ensure the field safety notice is sent to users of the device.
 The field safety notice must also set out the details of the UKRP.

-Retention of PMS documentation: the manufacturer and the UKRP (if there is one) must retain documentation until the later of: the date the last device is placed on the UK market is no longer in use; or 15 years in the case of an implantable device, or ten years in the case of any other device.
-This is different from the EU regulations for which the requirement is "10/15 years after the last device has been placed on the market", which could be an error in the UK draft.
-If not an error, this makes the 10/15 years an absolute number and the period of use the more definitive figure for devices with greater longevity.
-For devices with an expected lifespan beyond the 10/15 years (as applicable), the retention period will therefore be longer in the UK.
-Manufacturers of these devices will have to consider what this period is and justify it in their PMS systems for the UK.
+Retention of PMS documentation: the manufacturer and the UKRP (if there is one) must retain documentation until the later of: (i) the PMS period for that device model (see above); or (ii) 15 years in the case of an implantable device, or ten years in the case of any other device.
+This is different from the EU regulations for which the requirement is "10/15 years after the last device has been placed on the market".
+This makes the 10/15 years an absolute number and the period of use the more definitive figure for devices with greater longevity.
+For devices with an expected "lifetime" beyond the 10/15 years (as applicable), the retention period will therefore be longer in GB.
+Manufacturers of these devices will have to consider what this period is and justify it in their PMS systems for GB.

-If this draft legislation becomes law, manufacturers must prepare to take on stricter PMS obligations from June 2024 in respect of medical devices on the market in UK than those currently in place.
-This will involve amending any current PMS systems, developing PMS plans, and having procedures in place to promptly report and act on incidents, corrective actions and trends in accordance with the new UK requirements.
-Any PMS policies procedures already developed to handle the EU MDR or IVDR will need to be reviewed in light of the new UK law, and be amended to meet the differing UK requirements to ensure future compliance for devices placed on the market or put into service in the UK.
+Once this legislation becomes law, manufacturers must prepare to take on stricter PMS obligations than those currently in place from summer 2025 for medical devices on the market in GB.
+This will involve amending any current PMS systems, developing PMS plans, and having procedures in place to promptly report and act on incidents, corrective actions and trends in accordance with the GB requirements.
+Any PMS policies procedures already developed to handle the EU MDR or IVDR will need to be reviewed in light of the GB law.
+Amendments are likely to be necessary to meet the differing GB requirements to ensure future compliance for devices placed on the market or put into service in GB.